pfheatwole/thesis/_sources/foil_aerodynamics.rst.txt

-This chapter suggests performance criteria for simulating paraglider aerodynamics, and selects a theoretical method capable of simulating those dynamics under the [[target flight conditions]].
+This chapter suggests performance criteria for simulating paraglider aerodynamics, and selects a theoretical method capable of simulating those dynamics under the typical flight conditions.
 It presents a derivation of the method, modifies the method to improve its behavior in the context of flight simulation, and validates the modified method by comparing its predictions against wind tunnel measurements of a representative parafoil model from literature.

 ..
 FIXME: ensure I have a definition for "target flight conditions" in the Introduction and link to it.